cdeck3r/3DScanner/docs/user_manual.md

 # End-user Manual

+An end-user (or simply user) may access the scanner's user interface via http://CENTRALNODE/ui.
+The term CENTRALNODE is a placeholder for the hostname or an IP address.
+An end-user may also use a named URL, i.e. an URL containing a fix descriptive name, e.g. http://example.com/3dscanner, instead of the rather cryptic hostname or IP address.
+The developer creates the named URL when using the [dynamic DNS approach to access the scanner UI](dyndns.md).

 ## System Overview

 The scanner is installed at the Reutlingen University and accessible for a user from within the university's network.
 A user may also dial into the university network via VPN.
 The following diagram is an abstract model of the 3DScanner from an end-user's perspective.
 It shall help to understand relevant terms.